T-8

 A criterion for localization: vanishing decay rate

 where the local fields are random variables, independent and distributed according to some distribution .
-We introduce the Green functions and the local self-energies these are functions of a complex variable belonging to the upper half of the complex plane,
+Usually, the hopping amplitude is chosen to be uniform.

+• Anderson's criterion for localization.
 If the self-energy has a non-zero imaginary part (when ):

-• Showing that at strong enough disorder this condition is satisfied is the core of Anderson’s 1958 work.
-Notice that in this criterion, the probability plays the role of an order parameter (like the magnetization in ferromagnets, or the overlap in spin glasses), and the imaginary part plays the role of a symmetry breaking field (like the magnetic field in the ferromagnet, or the coupling between replicas in spin glasses).
+• A dynamical transition.
+Notice that in this criterion, the probability plays the role of an order parameter (like the magnetization in ferromagnets, or the average overlap distribution in spin glasses), and the imaginary part plays the role of a symmetry breaking field (like the magnetic field in the ferromagnet, or the coupling between replicas in spin glasses).
 However, the localization transition has nothing to do with equilibrium, i.e., it is not related to a change of structure of the Gibbs Boltzmann measure; rather, it is a dynamical transition (like depinning!).
 Pushing the analogy with equilibrium phase transitions, one can say that the localised phase corresponds to the disordered phase (the one in which symmetry is not broken, like the paramagnetic phase).

 Problems